Fast Guard

 Reasons the IRS Might Make Personal Contact

 One reason the IRS may need to reach you is if there’s an outstanding amount of tax owed.
-Unannounced In-person visits are possible in an attempt to collect tax debts.
+Unannounced in-person visits are possible in an attempt to collect tax debts.
 There are instances when this might be carried out via a third-party debt collection agency.
 However, this latter stage can only be done following a written service of intent to do so.

 Audits